JuliaAristova/Cypress_Ptoject/README.md

-# WiremockPtoject
+# Cypress Ptoject
-Testing with Wiremock
+Testing with Cypress